m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - Justify your decisions.

-Upon completing this activity, you will understand that the interpretation of data depends upon how it is presented, and that if you insist upon knowing the truth, then you cannot place enough emphasis upon the importance of careful data analysis, so you should always make sure to put your thinking-hat upon your head.
+Upon completing this activity, you will appreciate that people's interpretation of data often depends upon how the data is presented, and that if you insist upon knowing the truth, then you cannot place enough emphasis upon the importance of careful data analysis, so you should always make sure to put your thinking hat upon your head.
 Who do you think wrote that last sentence?!